San Juan County Court Records

 In-Person Access

-Visitors may inspect public case files at the clerk’s office of the court where the matter was filed.
-The two primary district court locations serve San Juan County:
+You can inspect public case files at the clerk's office of the court where the matter was filed.
+The two primary district court locations serving San Juan County are:

 Eleventh Judicial District Court — Aztec